Nazzanuk/front-end-training/part-5/readme.md

 ---
 ## 4.
 ### Using `$http` make a button that triggers an ajax call to `https://randomuser.me/api/?123` (number at the end should be random) and adds each result to your array
+---
+## 5.
+### Make the delete button work - this will likely involve passing an attribute by reference